luau-lang/luau/rfcs/require-by-string.md

 ##### Versioning

 Aliases are simple bindings and aren't concerned with versioning.
 The intention is to allow package management software to leverage aliases by automatically adding and updating the alias map to reflect a package's dependencies.
+For manual versioning, a user could always "version" their aliases: `@MyModule-v1`, `@MyModule-v2`, etc.

 ##### Library root alias